Church Stretton is a perfect place to stay and explore Shropshire.

 The town has wonderful food.
 It is renowned for its tea rooms – from the traditional to the more modern and quirky – and you can certainly get a wonderful coffee or cream tea here.
 There are lots of restaurants and pubs serving good food.
 If you are wanting to take food home to eat on our terrace, there is a good delicatessen as well as the supermarket and a huge range of take away food establishments covering most kinds of cuisine.
 You will find information about locations of shops and places to eat in your welcome pack at the Holt.

-Church Stretton has a market on Thursdays and on alternate Fridays and Saturdays from 8.30 to 4 pm.
-There is a local produce and craft market held on the second and fourth Saturdays of each month.
+Church Stretton has a market on Thursdays from 8.30 to 4 pm.
+There are sometimes also local produce and craft markets held on Saturdays and themed or seasonal special interest markets too.

 Other Shropshire towns: